cfinister/lmucmsi386/homework3/written-excerises.md

 The C++ declaration of the fourth line is a pointer to a function “d” that points to an array of n doubles

 ## problem 3
+*Type f* is a double floating point type.
+But it can take its in variables in different addresses because of the ellipses used in the double.
+The ellipses can take in _ANY_ type of function without throwing out an error.
+So even though type F is the pointer for the address, the address is interrupted by the ellipses as its data is stored in a list first and then to get access to those points it must call to `va_arg()`. `va_arg()` takes in two parameters the list (or the functions given to run, which is the ellipses) and the *type f* we try to access.

+*Type f* is a function pointer that accepts two parameters and then returns another function pointer (double) that takes in another two parameters that then returns another function.

 It is a point to something and it is a function that is pointing its stuff to something What kind of place holder is this?
 What is “…” in C++?